[Courtesy of Origami's Facebook]

 [Courtesy of Tsunami's Facebook]

-Tsunami Sushi is an award winning restaurant.
+Tsunami Sushi is an award winning sushi bar.
 Its location in the heart of the CBD makes it a popular stop for lunch for workers in the area.
 The lunch specials are served quickly and give you a lot of food for a great price.
 When you come back for dinner, you'll want to start off with some small plates to whet your appetite.
 The pork tonkatsu, Thai spaghetti, and baked salmon are excellent choices.

 The specialty dishes are truly a sight to behold.
 The Sunflower is a dish made with sashimi slices of seared tuna drizzled in spicy ponzu sauce with tobiko, masago, scallions, and a quail egg, which is arranged to resemble, you guessed it, a sunflower!

-8. Sake Café
+9. Sake Café

 Multiple Locations